Treatment of liver cancer, by stage

-If your cancer is at an early stage and the rest of your liver is healthy, surgery (partial hepatectomy) may cure you.
-Unfortunately, only a small number of people with liver cancer fall into this category.
-An important factor affecting outcome is the size of the tumor(s) and whether nearby blood vessels are affected.
-Larger tumors or ones that invade blood vessels are more likely to come back in the liver or spread elsewhere after surgery.
+Potentially resectable: If your cancer is early stage and the rest of your liver is healthy, surgery (partial hepatectomy) may cure you.
+Only a small number of people with liver cancer are in this category.
+An important factor affecting outcome is the size of the tumor(s) and if nearby blood vessels are affected.
+Larger tumors or those that invade blood vessels are more likely to come back in the liver or spread elsewhere after surgery.
 The function of the rest of the liver and your general health are also important.
-For some people with early-stage liver cancer, a liver transplant may be another option.
+For some people with early-stage liver cancer, a liver transplant could be another option.

 Clinical trials are now looking at whether patients who have a partial hepatectomy will be helped by getting other treatments in addition to surgery.
 Some studies have found that using chemoembolization or other treatments along with surgery may help some patients live longer.
 Still, not all studies have found this, and more research is needed to know the value (if any) of adding other treatments to surgery.

-Localized unresectable liver cancer (some T1 to T4, N0, M0 tumors)
+Unresectable liver cancers (some T1 to T4, N0, M0 tumors)

-Localized, unresectable cancers include cancers that haven’t yet spread, but that can’t be removed safely by partial hepatectomy for some reason:
+Unresectable cancers include cancers that haven’t yet spread to lymph nodes or distant sites, but can’t be removed safely by partial hepatectomy because

-If you are not eligible for a transplant, your doctor may recommend ablation of the tumor(s) using one of the methods discussed earlier.
-Other options may include embolization (with or without chemotherapy or radiation), targeted therapy with sorafenib, chemotherapy (either systemic or by hepatic artery infusion), and/or radiation therapy.
+Treatment options include ablation, embolization, or both for the liver tumor(s).
+Other options may include targeted therapy with sorafenib, chemotherapy (either systemic or by hepatic artery infusion), and/or radiation therapy.
 In some cases, treatment may shrink the tumor(s) enough so that surgery (partial hepatectomy or transplant) may become possible.

-Advanced liver cancer (includes all N1 or M1 tumors)
+Advanced (metastatic) liver cancers (includes all N1 or M1 tumors)

-Advanced cancer has spread outside of the liver (either to the lymph nodes or to other organs).
+Advanced liver cancer has spread either to the lymph nodes or to other organs.
 Because these cancers are widespread, they cannot be treated with surgery.

 As with localized unresectable liver cancer, clinical trials of targeted therapies, new approaches to chemotherapy (new drugs and ways to deliver chemotherapy), new forms of radiation therapy, and other new treatments may help you.
 These clinical trials are also important for improving the outcome for future patients.